gorkhadev/gorkha.dev/syllabus/ruby/section-two/iterators.md

 ### Numeric step method

-The `step` method invokes the given block with the sequence of numbers starting at specified number, incremented by step (defaulted to 1) on each call.
+The `step` method invokes the given block with the sequence of numbers starting at specified number, incremented by step (step amount defaults to 1) on each call.

 The loop finishes when the value to be passed to the block is greater than limit (if step is positive) or less than limit (if step is negative), where limit is defaulted to infinity.